Navigating Legislation and Compliance with Confidence: A Clear Guide to Australia’s Legal Framework

-Trying to read and understand legislation and codes of practice can be confusing if you don’t understand the hierarchy.
-This following fact sheet provides some guidance to understand the levels.
+Reading and understanding legislation and codes of practice can be challenging without a clear grasp of the hierarchy.
+This fact sheet provides comprehensive guidance to help you navigate the levels of legislation and compliance in Australia.

 Act of Parliament